openstack-archive/wsme/doc/functions.rst

 Extra arguments
 ~~~~~~~~~~~~~~~

-The default behavior of WSME is to reject requests that gives extra/unknown
+The default behavior of WSME is to reject requests that give extra/unknown
 arguments.
-In some (rare) cases, it can be unwanted.
+In some (rare) cases, this is undesirable.

 Adding 'ignore_extra_args=True' to @signature changes this behavior.

 .. note::

-    If using this option seems to solution to your problem, please think twice
+    If using this option seems to solve your problem, please think twice
-    before using it !
+    before using it!

 Accessing the request
 ~~~~~~~~~~~~~~~~~~~~~